Atopic Dermatitis & Probiotic Use

 How does AD Happen?

 Either skin inflammation is initiated by skin barrier malfunction outside of the body (“outside-in” hypothesis) or by immune dysregulation inside the body (“inside-out” hypothesis).
-The jury is still not out on which theory is prevailing.
+The jury is still out on which theory is prevailing.

 What does AD look like?